chrisharness/aboutME/index.md

 ## Ok that's kind of cool, you seem like a nerd though. ##

 That is true.
 You may be asking yourself how I even have the time to commit to a game like that.
-To be honest, I'm not sure how much longer I will be, but I've learned lots of great life lessons and met some cool people.
+To be honest, I'm not sure how much longer I will be playing since my real life is ramping up, but I've learned lots of great life lessons and met some cool people.

 Some important takeaways from my gaming experience: